pfdubois/BridgeBidding/source/JS.rst

 #.
 1♣ - 2♠ is preemptive, alert it.
 #.
 1♥ - 3♣ is preemptive, alert it.

-With some conventions a jump-shift could also be a conventional bid, such as a Bergen raise.
+A jump-shift could also be a conventional bid, such as a Bergen raise, or the special cases for 1x - 3♣ where it is invitational.

 Now let's consider the auction with no interference.